 Wilhelm Ostwald is rightly described as a polymath, and this is especially apparent from his diverse research literature.
 In his library containing about 24,000 publications, visitors can immerse themselves in Ostwald’s era.
 To preserve its original atmosphere, there are no large information panels used.
 Instead, there are small handouts explaining the library’s structure.

-The highlight of the exhibition is Wilhelm Ostwald’s laboratory with the original lab bench where he conducted numerous chemical experiments.
-The laboratory was also used as a painting workshop and experimental room for his theory of colours.
-Wilhelm Ostwald made the gas mixture required for the Bunsen burner himself as there was no external gas supply when he moved into Haus Energie.
+The highlight of the exhibition is Wilhelm Ostwald’s laboratory with the original labratoroy bench where he conducted numerous chemical experiments.
+The laboratory was also used as a painting workshop and experimental room for his research of colour therory.
+Wilhelm Ostwald produced the gas mixture required for the Bunsen burner by himself as there was no external gas supply when he moved into Haus Energie.

-As its name suggests, this room was used in Ostwald’s time for ironing and folding laundry.
+According to its name, this room was used for ironing and folding laundry in Ostwald’s time.
 Later on, it was converted into a library.
 Today, it sheds light on the history of the Nobel Prize.
 During your visit, don’t forget to read about the thrilling connection to Albert Einstein!

-The exhibition also includes a repository with scientific apparatus, a paint and paper store containing over 1,000 painted landscapes and about 3,000 colour sketches by Wilhelm Ostwald, and a furniture store.
-The repository, the storerooms, and the extensive archive can be used with the help of members of staff.
+The exhibition also includes a viewable storage area with scientific apparatus, a colour- and paper store containing over 1.000 painted landscapes and about 3.000 colour sketches by Wilhelm Ostwald, and a furniture store.
+The repository, the storerooms, and the extensive archive can be used with the help of research staff.